Skip to Content

 Buy tickets to major attractions in advance

-When you’re doing your Italy travel planning, purchase your tickets for popular attractions in advance!
+When doing your Italy travel planning, you should purchase your tickets for popular attractions in advance.

 Some of Italy’s hotspots can be very busy, especially during peak season.
-If you wait until you arrive in the country to book your tickets, you may either be out of luck or find that the prices are astronomical.
+If you wait until you arrive in the country, you might be turned away or hit with higher prices.

-Make sure that you book the following attractions in particular in advance:
+Be sure to book these attractions in advance:

 Vatican City